 Thinking of Holding an Event?

 Thank you for your interest in becoming a Georgia Apply to College (GAC) high school!
 The college application process can be overwhelming, especially for those students who may be the first in their family to attend college.
 Holding a GAC event is a great way for your school to encourage all of your seniors to take the first step towards continuing their education after high school.
-In this section, we have provided some answers to some of the most frequently asked questions questions about the program.
+In this section, we have provided some answers to some of the most frequently asked questions about the program.
 Please feel free to contact us by emailing us at firstname.lastname@example.org or calling us 404-962-3110 if your question is not answered below!

-Ready to apply?
-Scroll to the bottom of this page to begin your application!
+Ready to register your school’s event?
+Scroll to the bottom of this page to complete our online registration form!

 Georgia Apply to College (GAC) is part of the American Council on Education’s national initiative to increase the number of students accessing postsecondary education.
 In support of GAC, each year the Governor has proclaimed November Georgia Apply to College Month.
-During the month, Georgia high schools use activities to build school excitement around going to college and set aside a day during which all seniors have the opportunity to focus on completing at least one application for admission while receiving the encouragement and assistance of specially trained college and community volunteers.
+During the month, Georgia high schools use activities to build school excitement around going to college and set aside a day (or days) during which all seniors have the opportunity to focus on completing at least one application for admission while receiving the encouragement and assistance of specially trained college and community volunteers.
 GAC has the goal of providing all Georgia high school seniors with the opportunity to apply to college using GAcollege411.org, with a focus on providing assistance to first generation and underrepresented students as they navigate the college application process.
 The Georgia Apply to College program partners are:

 University System of Georgia

 By holding a GAC event, you will provide your seniors with a designated time to focus on applying to college early in their senior year while receiving assistance from trained volunteers.
 GAC events generate excitement about going to college throughout your school, and can help create a college-bound culture for your students.